YeetretX/AntiBypass-Documentation/README.md

 ### 🔒 SecureConnection

-This method secures a connection using SSL certificates (to keep your data safe and private).
+This method secures a connection so you can download files or strings, etc without worrying that your links are unsafe.

 #### Syntax